 Homeroom is incorporated into first period.
 The first period teacher is also the homeroom teacher.
 The last four minutes of first period will be devoted to the Pledge of Allegiance, morning announcements, attendance and other homeroom activities.
-All are expected to stand and display respect for our country during the pledge to the flag, and likewise following the pledge to be seated and listen carefully to the announcements.
 A student may not leave homeroom without permission.
 Students who have obtained a late arrival or have unstructured time during first period should report to their assigned homerooms between 8:15 and 8:20 A.M.